Google Denies Political Bias After Breitbart Leaks Video And Email Reactions To Trump Election

 — Donald J. Trump (@realDonaldTrump) July 26, 2018

-Business Insider reports that Trump’s 2020 campaign manager Brad Parscale has also made bombastic statements, saying that Google is a ‘threat to the republic’ after the publication of the leaked video.
+Business Insider reports that Trump’s 2020 campaign manager Brad Parscale has also made similar statements, saying that Google is a ‘threat to the republic’ after the publication of the leaked video.

 .@google needs to explain why this isn’t a threat to the Republic.
 Watch the video.
 Google believes they can shape your search results and videos to make you “have their values”.
 Open borders.
 Socialism.
 Medicare 4 all.
 Congressional hearings!
 Investigatehttps://t.co/jlbSgMMrLT